kengz/aiva-doc/source/includes/_MODULES.md

 | <a href="https://github.com/kengz/aiva/tree/aiva-v3/scripts/dnn_titanic.js" target="_blank">scripts/dnn_titanic.js</a> | Interface script for the deployed model. |

-Yes, *you did just train a Deep Neural Net and deploy it on Slack for usage*.
-The mythical creative of deep learning - now at your finger tip - is going to help you unleash a whole world of possibilities.
-And that's not it; remember, there is an entire package of nearly every type of machine learning tools, all included in AIVA.
-Next, we will go over them quickly next, and leave you to explore them more deeply.
+Yes, *you did just train a Deep Neural Network and deploy it on Slack for use*.
+The mythical creative of deep learning - now at your finger tip - is going to help you unleash a whole new world of possibilities.
+And that’s not all; remember, there is an entire package of every major type of machine learning tools, all included in AIVA.
+Next, we will go over them quickly, and leave you to explore them more deeply.

 ## <a name="indico"></a>Indico.io